NathanWalker/workshop/docs/chapters/chapter7.md

 cd ..
 ```

-We now have a web and mobile app setup ready to develop.
+We now have our web and mobile apps setup ready to develop.

 To get started sharing code we want to create our first shared lib.